A voxel-level approach to brain age prediction: A method to assess regional brain aging: Results

 \textbf{Contribution 4: Interpretability analysis and comparison with traditional interpretability methods: } PAD maps obtained from the voxel-level brain age prediction model are compared to the heatmaps obtained from 3 interpretability methods.
 It is imperative to note that for the scope of this article, the objective of this research is not to propose a state-of-the-art global age prediction model to obtain interpretability maps using traditional methods, however, the aim is to observe the difference in underlying properties and insights obtained from PAD maps versus traditional interpretability heatmaps.

 In Figure \ref{fig:interpretability}, the first column shows Grad-CAM heatmaps that illustrate regions with relative contribution/importance to the brain age prediction.
 It is often visualized using red-yellow-blue heatmaps with red regions as the most important and blue being the least.
 However, since Grad-CAM heatmaps are obtained from the later convolutional layers in a model to observe the final features learned through the gradient with respect to input, they are originally obtained at a much smaller size as compared to input and have to be upsampled, which leads to interpolation errors and coarse maps.
 The second column shows occlusion sensitivity maps where red regions make the model overestimate the brain age prediction and blue ones make the model underestimate the predictions.
 White regions contribute the least.
-SmoothGrad maps are similar to Grad-CAM heatmaps, except they are generated as a result of multiple forward passes of noisy input through the model to obtain heatmaps that are more precise counteracting the influence of noise.
-However, similar to Grad-CAM they are based on the gradients with respect to an input and hence, illustrate the relative importance of regions in one input and are not comparable across samples.
+SmoothGrad maps are similar to Grad-CAM heatmaps, except they are generated as a result of multiple forward passes of noisy input through the model to obtain heatmaps that are more precise, counteracting the influence of noise.
+However, similar to Grad-CAM they are based on the gradients with respect to an input and hence, illustrate the relative importance of regions in one input and are not comparable across samples. \nw{Traditional interpretability heatmaps (Grad-CAM, Occlusion Sensitivity maps, and SmoothGrad) maps were originally obtained in the image space registered with 6 degrees of freedom to MNI space, however, for better visualization, the images have been reverted back into the original image space to match the PAD maps in Figure \ref{fig:interpretability}.}

 Voxel-level PAD maps show the regions with an increased brain age in red and decreased brain age in blue.
 The maps were obtained at the same resolution as the input image due to the upsampling in the U-Net architecture.
 The use of skip connections in the U-Net architecture leads to accurate upsampling at a high resolution.
 The intensity values in the PAD maps are quantified in years by computing the difference between predicted and chronological age, and hence, are comparable across samples.
 The last column in the figure shows the regional PAD maps (PAD values averaged within different known anatomical regions of the brain), which essentially have similar features and characteristics as the voxel-level PAD maps with the difference being in the granularity of the PAD values.
 This representation, however, is better suited to analyze the results from the voxel-level age prediction model from an aging perspective.